brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 We made use of the **ROS** package **ar_track_alvar**.
 This package can simplify a lot of the big questions and challenges that faces modern day high fidelity perception for robotic systems by the use of fiducials being **AR Tags**.
 In our case our problem was fine positioning which involves the field of perception.

 The **AR tags** allows us to estimate their position and orientation with respect to a camera frame based off of their size in the image and their distortion.
 The **ar_track_alvar** library computes the projective transformations and spits out the tag’s position.
-We then make use of the infomation, which gives us knowlege and distance we need to make our turtlebot2 to go to.
+We then make use of this infomation, which gives us knowlege and distance we need to make our turtlebot2 to go to.

+- In order to create the marker follow the steps provided here ==> [Creating Marker](https://github.com/brown4eva/RoboticsEngineeringProject_FinePositioning/tree/master/Implementations)